in2code-de/powermail/Documentation/Changelog/UpgradeInstructions.md

 The new version provides an upgrade wizard to migrate the old permission to the new submodules.
 Please visit the upgrade wizard in the backend or run it via cli.

+### Events

+Many events can now modify the transferred mail object.

+If you use events, please check the following ones for changed signatures

+* FormControllerCreateActionAfterMailDbSavedEvent got the additional argument hash
+* FormControllerOptinConfirmActionBeforeRenderViewEvent uses the mail object instead of the mail uid
+* all setters in events do not return the event object (as stated in the official documenation)

 ## Version 11.1